The Ranch at Laguna Beach

 Remember when you were little and your parents said at dinner, “Don’t play with your food”?
 Children have a natural sense of fun whatever they’re doing.
 Good manners are important, but so is having fun and celebrating life’s moments.

 Life is serious stuff.
 But finding the funny side can make us happier, especially when dealing with difficult situations.
+So, this holiday season give yourself the gift of fun in the New Year.

 Award-winning science journalist Catherine Price, author of the recent book The Power of Fun, says we need to “prioritize having fun.”
 Fun not only makes us feel better, but “brings people together.
 You’re embracing your shared humanity.”